podsadd/SSLCertExpirySummary/README.md

 - Logging

 ### How to Setup your local environment:

 1. Use VSCode (extensions: Pylance, Python)
+   > to run without VSCode, see note below

 2. Create a .env file in root of project with the following 2 lines:

      - `SECRET_KEY=<BAD_SECRET_KEY>`

      - `CONNECTION_STRING=<connection_string>`

-3. Map launch.json file to 'run and debug' configuration
-4. In VS Code, open the Command Palette (View > Command Palette or (Ctrl+Shift+P)).
+3. In VS Code, open the Command Palette (View > Command Palette or (Ctrl+Shift+P)).
 Then select the Python: Create Environment command to create a virtual environment in your workspace.
 Select venv and then the Python environment you want to use to create it.
-5. After your virtual environment creation has been completed, run Terminal: Create New Terminal (Ctrl+Shift+`)) from the Command Palette, which creates a terminal and automatically activates the virtual environment by running its activation script.
+4. After your virtual environment creation has been completed, run Terminal: Create New Terminal (Ctrl+Shift+`)) from the Command Palette, which creates a terminal and automatically activates the virtual environment by running its activation script.
    > Note: On Windows, if your default terminal type is PowerShell, you may see an error that it cannot run activate.ps1 because running scripts is disabled on the system.
 The error provides a link for information on how to allow scripts.
 Otherwise, use Terminal: Select Default Profile to set "Command Prompt" or "Git Bash" as your default instead.
-6. Run the following commands in the terminal:
+5. Run the following commands in the terminal:

      - `pip install flask`